jiajinz/FBA_Celigo_autoMapping/README.md

 ## How the Program Works:
-CSV File Input: The application begins by prompting the user to input the file paths for two CSV files:

 FBA CSV: This file contains shipment details from Amazon Seller Central FBA, orginal shippement detail file from Amazon, do not alter the file

 Celigo CSV: This file holds data from Celigo, particularly product aliases under the Name column.